-Hoverboards are powered by lithium-ion batteries like those used in smartphones and laptop computers.
+Hoverboards are powered by lithium-ion batteries similar to those used in smartphone batteries, laptop computers and electric cars.
 These batteries are compact and hold a lot of energy, but also pose a significant fire risk when manufactured cheaply.
 A defect inside the cell of a low-quality battery may cause it to short circuit, resulting in an explosion and/or fire.
-Hoverboards are also being investigated for potential design flaws that may make them difficult if not impossible to operate without falling off.

 “Many of these fires occurred indoors and could have resulted in serious injuries if not for the quick actions of consumers to extinguish the fire,” CPSC said.
 “This is a priority investigation and CPSC is devoting the staff time and resources necessary to find the root causes of the fires.”

 The agency noted that, while some components of hoverboards may be certified by Underwriters Laboratories (UL), there is currently no such certification for hoverboards themselves.
 Thus, each model is being investigated individually to look for specific problems.

 Hoverboard Recall Issued by U.S. Consumer Product Safety Commission

 In July 2016, CPSC announced a nationwide recall for about 501,000 hoverboards over concerns that the devices may "overheat, posing a risk of the products smoking, catching fire and/or exploding."
 Products affected by the recall include:

 - Hover Shark